teuben/astr288p-fall16/lectures/Lecture2.md

   - emacs "M-x shell"      (yes, you can run a terminal inside of emacs)

 ## Shell options (as defined in /etc/passwd, see /etc/shells)
-CAVEAT: MacOS does not seem to use /etc/passwd
+CAVEAT: MacOS does not seem to use /etc/passwd (see http://docstore.mik.ua/orelly/unix3/mac/ch03_08.htm)

   - bash  (sh: bourne shell)
   - tcsh  (csh: C-shell)